vladdou/ms4-of-stories-shop/README.md

 ### Existing Features

 - **Navbar**
     Each page features a responsive Bootstrap navbar that’s collapsed to a burger icon when viewing on smaller screens.
 The navbar has a hover effect so when the user hovers over the different pages the text changes color.
 In the left corner there is a logo with a link that takes you to the landing page.
+To the right is a search field where users can search for products on the site and a shortcut to the shopping bag with the amount displayed underneath.
     - Users that are not logged in have the following pages in the navbar:
         - SHOP
             - BLANKETS